thepru/publichouse/README.md

 ***

-This is the repo for my strip.
+This is the repo for my strip, [Public House](https://www.thepublichouse.net/).
 It's built in [11ty](https://11ty.dev/).